aio-libs/aiozmq/docs/core.rst

       :meth:`asyncio.AbstractChildWatcher.attach_loop` on the child watcher.

       :param loop: an :class:`asyncio.AbstractEventLoop` instance or *None*
-      :raise: :class:`TypeError` if loop is not instance of :class:`asyncio.AbstractEventLoop`
+      :raise TypeError: if loop is not instance of :class:`asyncio.AbstractEventLoop`

    .. method:: get_child_watcher()